Architecture, Materiality and Climate

 Texts

-Johnson, P. (1932) Modern Architecture: International Exhibition.
-New York: Museum of Modern Art.
+Johnson, P. (1932) Modern architecture: international exhibition.
+NY: Museum of Modern Art.

 Le Corbusier (1931) Towards a New Architecture.
 London: Architectural Press.